graphile/crystal/postgraphile/website/postgraphile/migrating-from-v4/v5-new-feature-summary.md

-Since the lookahead system underpinned everything in Version 4 of PostGraphile, replacing it meant rebuilding everything from the ground up, so we took the opportunity to fix a huge number of other niggles and suboptimal experiences in Version 4 - also adding in many capabilities which weren't possible, and changing some of the default behaviors.
+Since the lookahead system underpinned everything in Version 4 of PostGraphile, replacing it meant rebuilding everything from the ground up, so we took the opportunity to fix a huge number of other snags and suboptimal experiences in Version 4 - also adding in many capabilities which weren't possible, and changing some of the default behaviors.

 Ultimately, Version 5 brings a number of new paradigms to PostGraphile, and along with that many